josescasanova/fh-api/tutorials/tutorial-1/README.md

 custom_fields.append(custom_field)
 ```

-Now lets create the request with the Fancy Hands Python API by passing in all variables we created above.
+Then we can create the request with the Fancy Hands Python API by passing in all variables we created above.

 ``` python
 prank_request = client.custom_create(title, description, bid, expiration_date, custom_fields)
 ```

-Next lets create an App Engine model to save the pranks.
-Put this below the `MainHandler` class.
+#### Saving to the database
+Let's take a break from the post method and create a model to save our pranks onto.
+Blow the `MainHandler` class, create a new class named `PrankModel`.

 ``` python
 class PrankModel(db.Model):